kingfieldmpls/100_days_of_code_R2/log.md

 * Another multi-day.
 Watched home inventory and sqlalchemy vids on Wedensday morning before work.
 It was a gloriuos way to start the day.
 I identified a couple of additional tasks I wanted to perform so I put off marking the day as done even though the time was put it.
 Wanted to watch Corey Schafer vid on sqlalchemy, read the documentation
 * Next, try to implement Martin Finance through sqlalchemy.
+* Enough with pipenv, time to try out some other solutions.

 **Questions**